ostis-ai/sc-machine/docs/sc-memory/api/cpp/extended/agents/actions.md

     This documentation is correct for only versions of sc-machine that >= 0.10.0.
 ---

-This API provides functionality to handle actions on C++.
+This API provides functionality to handle C++ actions.

 ## **What is action?**

 All actions are processes.
 Any process is performed by some subject.
-Each action performed can be interpreted as a process of solving some task, i.e. as a process of achieving the given goal with the given conditions.
+Each action can be defined as a process of solving some task, i.e. as a process of achieving the given goal with the given conditions.
 Each action denotes some transformation carried out in the external environment or in the memory of some system.

 Like an agent, an action has a specification.
-This specification includes: class, arguments, state, result and others.
+This specification includes: class, arguments, state, result.
 The specification of an action is called a problem (task).

 ## **ScAction**

 The sc-machine provides `ScAction` class to handle actions in sc-memory.
-You can't call constructors of this class, because they are private.
-Use `ScAgentContext` to create action with provided class or use the existed one.
+You can't use constructors of this class, because they are private.
+Use `ScAgentContext` to create action with provided class or use the existing one.

 ```cpp
 // Find action class and create action.